Notifications

 The system contains several built-in notifications, which are necessary for the correct functioning of Xperience by Kentico, and cannot be deleted.
 However, you can edit the subject, content and sender address of the email.

-- On the Content tab, you can edit the subject of the email and its content.
-You must use the required placeholders listed below the Content field.
+On the Content tab, you can edit the subject of the email and its content.
+You must use the required placeholders listed below the Content field, either in the Content field or one of your custom added fields.

 - Sender email address – the “From” address that notification recipients see in their inbox.
 The domain part of all sender addresses must match the application’s sending domain.